|Religious Group||Percentage of Population|

 If you pick ten people here, nine out of them would surely be Roman Catholics.
 The reason being, the religion of Seychelles covers more than 70% of the population which includes around 70,000 people.
 The first human settlers were the French who brought with them the Catholic faith.
 It was in 1852 when it was formally instituted as Apostolic Prefecture of Seychelles.
 Since then, it has remained bishopric.
 Even the diocese was officially given the name of Diocese of Port Victoria in July 1892.

-Apart from Roman Catholics and 6% Anglicans, Seventh-day Adventists, Baptists, Nazarites, the Pentecostal Assembly, Orthodox Church, an Assemblies of God constitute a religion of Seychelles.
+Apart from Roman Catholics and 6% Anglicans, Seventh-day Adventists, Baptists, Nazarites, the Pentecostal Assembly, Orthodox Church, and Assemblies of God constitute the religion of Seychelles.
 Despite these many religions, Roman Catholicism enjoys its monopoly.
 The Anglicans here are mostly the ones that were converted by missionaries in the late 19th and early 20th century.
 Besides this, today one can observe growth in Evangelical Protestant churches.
 Though the Britishers tried to establish Protestantism at its best, Roman Catholicism overtook it then and even now.

 After Christianity, with 2.4% of the total population, Hinduism is the most practised religion in Seychelles.
 By 1901, there were around 332 Hindu families out of 19,237 families.
 The society even consisted of 3,500 people who have Tamil as their speaking language.
 With the development of Hindu Kovil Sangam in 1984 and Navasakti Vinayagar Temple in 1992, Hinduism observed a boom in its followers.